SLAMPAI/autoexperiment/README.md

   # path of the standard output file, it is important as it is used for checking three important things:
   # 1 - if the job is frozen (if no change in during `check_interval_secs` secs)
-  # 2 - the SLURM job id (`job_id_regexp`), this is important if, for some reason, the `autoexperiment run <CONFIG>` process is terminated and we want to resume it while we still have running jobs in SLURM.
-If it happens, just relaunch `autoexperiment run <CONFIG>` again, and it will find utomatiaclly the SLURM job ids and continue as before, instead of launching new ones.
+  # 2 - the SLURM job id (`job_id_regexp`), this is important if, for some reason,
+  # the `autoexperiment run <CONFIG>` process is terminated and we want to resume it
+  # while we still have running jobs in SLURM.
+If it happens, just relaunch
+  # `autoexperiment run <CONFIG>` again, and it will find automatiaclly the SLURM job ids
+  # and continue as before, instead of launching new ones.
-  # 3 - to find if the termination string (`termination_str`) appeared, this is used to stop restarting the jobs forever (remember that we have a max time limit in SLURM, so we restart the job as much as needed until we find the `termination_str`)
+  # 3 - to find if the termination string (`termination_str`) appeared, this is used to
+  # stop restarting the jobs forever (remember that we have a max time limit in SLURM,
+  # so we restart the job as much as needed until we find the `termination_str`)
   output_file: "{logs}/{name}/slurm.out"

   # it is IMPORTANT that in the sbatch script (`template.sbatch`), we have a way to display
-  # the SLURM job id (see explanation above), here we define the regexp used to find the SLURM job id.
+  # the SLURM job id (see explanation above), here we define the regexp used to
+  # find the SLURM job id.
   job_id_regexp: "Job Id:(\\d+)"
-  # it is IMPORTANT to define the `termination_str`, it is a regexp used to detect if a job is finished,
+  # it is IMPORTANT to define the `termination_str`, it is a regexp used to detect
-  # otherwise, it will be restarted FOREVER.
+  #  if a job is finished, otherwise, it will be restarted FOREVER.
   termination_str: "Eval Epoch: {epochs}"

   # path of sbatch scripts that are generated from the `template`